saraducks/Movietrailer/README.md

 # Movietrailer
    Movie tariler application allows the user to disply his/her favourite movies in the webbrowser.
-The server side coding helps to do this in an easier way.
+The server side coding helps to do this in an easier way.Implemented using python shell python 2.7.11
-   >Python 2.7.11
 # The mainclass >Movietrailer
   The base class movietrailer is created and can be reused for the different child classes.
   **import package webbrowser